 5. Ovens are an option if you have power.
 For a typical oven, metal instruments are wrapped in aluminum foil or placed in metal trays before putting them in the oven.
 The oven is then heated to 400 degrees Fahrenheit for 30 minutes or, alternatively, 325 degrees Fahrenheit for 2 hours.

 6. Although ovens and microwaves have been used to sterilize instruments, probably the best way to guarantee sterility in an austere setting is a pressure cooker.
 Hospitals use a type of pressure cooker called an autoclave that uses steam to clean instruments, surgical towels, bandages, and other items.
+Items are placed in a sterilization pouch that is sealed and then processed.
+An indicator on the bag or the bag being opened signals that sterility has been compromised.
 All modern medical facilities clean their equipment with this device (I hope).

 Having a pressure cooker as part of your supplies will allow you to approach the level of sterility required for minor surgical procedures.
 As you can imagine, this isn’t easy to lug from place to place, so it’s best for those who plan to stay in place in a disaster scenario.